 Then when Tucker took a break, I looked over and saw Syd with it in her mouth!
 “Syd!
 THAT is only for Tucker!”
 She said, “I just start it for him!!!”

 Next, we need to address the “coming to play with the puppies thinking”.
-Many times I have had a client put off when I tell them that I can’t allow their children play on the floor with the puppies and choose the one they want.
+Many times we have had a client put off when we tell them that we can’t allow their children play on the floor with the puppies and choose the one they want.
 That only happens in a Disney movie!
 IN FACT, NOBODY handles the puppies.
 You arrive here with germs all over you.
-If everyone who came to look at the puppies was allowed to handle them, not only would it be too much stress, it would be exposing the pups to the germs from all the places the visitors had been.
+If everyone who came to look at the puppies was allowed to handle them, not only would it be too much stress, it would be exposing the puppies to the germs from all the places the visitors have been.
 Think of it this way; when you brought your newborn home from the hospital, did you let all of your friends and neighbors hold the baby?
 Of course you didn’t.
-And that will be the rule for your new puppy.
+That will be the rule for your new puppy.
 ONLY family members that share the house with the puppy can handle the puppy UNTIL all the shots are finished at 16 weeks.

 YES, Schnoodles go

 This lady wanted a “small” dog.
 We picked out this one and told her she may mature to a maximum of 8#.
 It was a good call, you can see by the letter below, she was a bit smaller and so, just perfect for 2 little girls!

 “Just wanted to give you a quick update on our little Lola…..
 We just love her!

 She seemed to have stopped growing for the most part and is a wonderful 6.5 lbs.